Art Therapy Life Coach, Artist, Photographer, Designer—Gina believes that the purpose of the arts is to enrich and heal lives.

 The stone, which hails from Los Angeles:

-- design is intended to “embody both simplicity and functionality.”
+- Is intended to “embody both simplicity and functionality”

 You know your smartphone addiction has reached an entirely new level of unhealthy when you can’t hit the pillow at night without it beside you.